RavinduSachintha/System-for-Furniture-Manufacturing-Company/README.md

 # System-for-Furniture-Manufacturing-Company
 This is a System for a Furniture Manufacturing Company.
-MySQL and PHP are the basic languages for implementing this system.
+MySQL and PHP are the basic languages that used for implementing this system.